Dany Pen: Political and social work

 In 2006, Pen became involved with June Callwood Centre (formerly known as Jessie's Centre) and began advocating for the rights of young mothers and the protection of young girls from sexual abuse.
-The same year, Pen explicitly spoke out for women's rights and addressed the North York Community Council; the City of Toronto government, and the City of North York to provide adequate housing to young single mothers in the city of Toronto and North York.
-Her advocacy was challenged by the Bayview community, however the number of vote by city councilors resulted in the approval of the building permits.
+The same year, Pen explicitly spoke out for women's rights and addressed the North York Community Council, the City of Toronto government, and the City of North York to provide adequate housing to young single mothers in the city of Toronto and North York.
+Her advocacy was challenged by the Bayview community, but the city councilors' vote resulted in the approval of the building permits.

-In 2016, Pen was appointed to serve on the Human Rights Commission as a Commissioner in Bermuda.
+In 2016, Pen was appointed to serve on the Human Rights Commission as a commissioner in Bermuda.
 As the Human Rights Commissioner, Pen held special interests in women's rights, gender equality and education.

-The same year in 2016, Pen founded the international advocacy group called Women's A.C.T (action, change, today).
-The Women's A.C.T organization is about equality, justice, empowerment and support for women who are survivors of sexual assault, violence and domestic abuse.
+Also in 2016, Pen founded the international advocacy group called Women's A.C.T (action, change, today) This organization is about equality, justice, empowerment and support for women who are survivors of sexual assault, violence and domestic abuse.